 I love fonts.
 La la la love them.
 I’ve shared several posts of my favorite free fonts.
-Today I want to talk about how to pair your favorite ones together.
+Let’s talk about how to pair your favorite free fonts together.

 There are a few things to keep in mind when picking out fonts to go together.

 Choose two to three fonts at a time at the most. (unless you’re creating subway art or something along those lines)